NaiL23/kspaceFirstOrder-CUDA-linux/Readme.md

 The CUDA library can be downloaded from the (https://developer.nvidia.com/cuda-toolkit-archive).
-The only supported version are 9.0 - 10.2, however, the code is supposed to work with upcoming CUDA 11.0, but we cannot guarantee that.
+The only supported version are >=12.0.

 ### The HDF5 library installation procedure